ennc0d3/ennc0d3.github.io/_posts/2023-01-01-What-the-hell-is-k8s-operators.md

 ### (Not-So) Easy Piecey
-It is not straightforward given that is not easy to navigate through the k8s documentation but we are not the first, this has been here for a while and there are good blogs on how to do it *Copy*.
+It is not straightforward given that is not easy to navigate through the k8s documentation but we are not the first, this has been here for a while and there are good blogs on how to do it *Copy with Pride*.

 Using the Operator framework can make easy, I haven't done it, but if i find time to do something i will write an update here for my future self.